How to Enable or Disable Spatial Sound in Windows 11

 Spatial Sound Tooltip on Volume Icon

-The spatial sound tooltip on the volume icon is only available starting with Windows 11 build 22598.
-Starting with Windows 11 build 25231, when moving your mouse over the sound icon on Quick Settings, the tooltip will now display when spatial audio is in use – not just that it is enabled.
+The spatial sound tooltip on the volume icon is available starting with Windows 11 build 22598.
+Starting with Windows 11 build 25231, when you move your mouse over the sound icon on Quick Settings, the tooltip will now display when spatial audio is in use – not just that it is enabled.

 If you turned on mono audio, it will gray out and disable the spatial sound setting.